-Miss Fuller (class teacher), Mrs Williams (teacher Wednesday afternoon), Mrs Smith (Monday and Tuesday and Miss MacDonald (Wednesday and Friday) (Teaching partners) welcome you to our class.
+Miss Fuller (class teacher), and Miss MacDonald (Tuesday - Friday) (Teaching partner) welcome you to our class.

-Welcome to Doves Class 2020-2021!
+Welcome to Doves Class 2021-2022!
 We are really looking forward to seeing you all back in school and ready to learn.
-We have lots of fun and exciting learning opportunities for you all, including outdoor learning.
+We have lots of fun and exciting learning opportunities for you all, including lots of outdoor learning.

 Our Autumn topic is North America.
 How many states of the USA can you name?
 Do you know which countries make up North America?
 Can you find out any fascinating facts?
 Have you read any books by North American authors?
 We will be mainly focussing on the USA, and exploring the physical and human geography of this huge country.
 We will also explore some of its history and how this has shaped the country it is now.

 Through our reading, we will learn about key individuals and the impact they have made.
 We will explore Canada, and I am looking forward to teaching you the Canada song, which my friend wrote.
 Here is a link to her youtube channel with lots of other great songs to learn. https://www.youtube.com/watch?v=hmm_h494Gjg

 Our first science topic is Forces.
 What would you like to know?
 What do you know already?

 Love Miss Fuller

 Please remember that reading is part of our home learning.
 Reading records need to be SIGNED and handed in EVERY MONDAY.
 This can be a mix of your child's levelled reading book and their reading for pleasure book (their own choice).

 Studies show that reading for pleasure makes a big difference to children’s educational performance.
 Evidence suggests that children who read for enjoyment every day not only perform better in reading tests than those who don’t, but also develop a broader vocabulary, increased general knowledge and a better understanding of other cultures.